SIGHPC-Education-Chapter/SpillSimulation/README.md

 ## Extended Description

-Volunteers from the audience are the chemicals in the spill.
+Participants (can be volunteers from a larger audience) are the chemicals in the spill.
 Tiles are laid out in a line on the floor to represent the river.
 The first tile is where the "chemicals" enter the river.
 The last tile is a larger river, a lake, the sea, or the ocean (call it